doctrine/orm/en/reference/basic-mapping.rst

     Doctrine Mapping Types are NOT SQL types and NOT PHP types!
 They are mapping types between 2 types.
+    Additionally Mapping types are *case-sensitive*.
+For example, using a DateTime column will NOT match the datetime type that ships with Doctrine 2.

 .. warning::

-    Mapping types are *case-sensitive*.
-For example, using a DateTime column will NOT match the datetime type that ships with Doctrine 2!
+    All Date types assume that you are exclusively using the default timezone set by `date_default_timezone_set() <http://docs.php.net/manual/en/function.date-default-timezone-set.php>`_
+    or by the php.ini configuration ``date.timezone``.
+Working with different timezones will cause troubles and unexpected behavior.

+    If you need specific timezone handling you have to handle this in your domain, converting all the values back and forth from UTC.
+    There is also a `cookbook entry <../cookbook/working-with-datetime>` on working with datetimes that gives hints for implementing multi timezone applications.

 Property Mapping